Transport in Guyana: Roads

 It is now possible to travel overland to Suriname by taking the ferry on the Guyana side at Moleson Creek and crossing the Corentyne River over to Suriname at South Drain.
 While travel to Brazil is via the old cattle trail it has been upgraded into a fair weather track that passes through the bauxite-producing town of Linden and ending at Lethem.

+Roadway signage

+In 2008 Guyana acceded to the 1968 United Nations' Vienna Convention on Road Signs and Signals concerning standardization for its roadway signage.

 Bridges

 The Demerara Harbour Bridge crosses mouth of the Demerara River.
 It is a floating bridge.

 The government of Guyana provides considerable subsidy for the upkeep of the Demerara Harbour Bridge.
 The bridge has been in existence since 1978 and currently notwithstanding the rigorous maintenance regime, sits at the end of its useful life.